 Lymph nodes also contain immune cells that help fight infection by attacking the germs that the body’s lymph fluid has collected.

-The lymph nodes may swell when a person has a temporary infection.
+The lymph nodes may swell when a person has an infection.
 The swelling occurs as a result of immune cell activity in the lymph nodes.

 The location of the swelling often relates to the affected area.
 For example, an ear infection may cause swollen lymph nodes near the ear, while someone with an upper respiratory tract infection may notice swollen lymph nodes in their neck.